The Gospel story

 Who was the widow?

-Immediately before this story begins, we are given a hint as to why it appears in the gospels at all.
-After all, the woman in the story is a nobody, penniless and alone in a society that values wealth and family connections.
-Why is she even mentioned?
+The woman in the story is a nobody, penniless and alone in a society that values wealth and family connections.

 What we discover is that she has something all the rich people in the Temple courtyard will never have: the admiration of Jesus of Nazareth.